All-female krewe embraces self-expression through sweet dance moves

 They plan to hold auditions for open spots in Summer 2022.

-While the Beign Yays just ended their Mard Gras season Friday night at the Krewe of Southdowns Parade, you can spot them dancing again for upcoming holiday parades.
+While the Beign Yays just ended their Mardi Gras season Friday night at the Krewe of Southdowns Parade, you can spot them dancing again for upcoming holiday parades.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.